AkashNayak6/Assignment4/README.md

 # Assignment 4: Undirected & Directed Graphs

-This assignment consists of analysis' of undirected graphs, directed graphs, time complexity of V and E, BFS algorithm, DFS and BFS Trace, iterative DFS and recursive BFS, and linear time alogrithm.
+Analysis' of undirected graphs, directed graphs, time complexity of V and E, BFS algorithm, DFS and BFS Trace, iterative DFS and recursive BFS, and linear time alogrithm.

 Question 1: prove exact time complexity in terms of V and E for 4 cases: